wtsi-hgi/node-http-write/README.md

 n.b., If you haven't explicitly written any headers at this point, a default *200 OK* header, in `text/html`, will be written.

+## `httpWrite.error(status, body)`

+Send the HTTP `status` code and apply it and `body` to the builtin `_error` template.
+This outputs a simple, but relatively useful error page to the client.

+n.b., `status` can technically be anything.
+It probably should be a 4xx or 5xx code, though!

 # MIT License

 Copyright (c) 2014 Genome Research Limited